 A voice says, “Cry!”
 And I said, “What shall I cry?”
 All flesh is grass, and all its beauty is like the flower of the field.
 The grass withers, the flower fades when the breath of the LORD blows on it; surely the people are grass.
 The grass withers, the flower fades, but the word of our God will stand forever.
 (Isaiah 40:6-8)

 Wen Pin’s teaching and research focuses on the intersection between biblical studies and practical theology.
-His numerous writings include Enabling Hearts: A Primer for Disability-Inclusive Churches (2022, featured in Christianity Today), Like Mount Zion: Conceptual Metaphor and Critical Spatiality in the Songs of Ascents (2024, awarded the Rev. Dr Lien-Hwa Chow Memorial Foundation Outstanding Theological Research Book Award), and Loving Our Father’s World: Creation Care and Gospel Living (2025).
+His numerous writings include Enabling Hearts: A Primer for Disability-Inclusive Churches (2022, featured in Christianity Today), Like Mount Zion: Conceptual Metaphor and Critical Spatiality in the Songs of Ascents (2024, awarded the Rev. Dr Lien-Hwa Chow Memorial Foundation Outstanding Theological Research Book Award), and A Church on God’s Mission: Integral Mission as Church Life (2026).
 Several of his works have been translated into Mandarin.

-He is the book review editor of the Journal of Disability & Religion (the leading journal in the field of disability theology), the lead editor for Koinonia Journal, and the series editor for two book series: The Gospel Way and Disability Ministry in Asia.
-He is an advisor to the research-focused Centre for Autism and Theology of the University of Aberdeen, Scotland, where he also serves as an editorial board member for the centre’s Neurodiversity and Faith book series.
+He is the book review editor of the Journal of Disability & Religion, the lead editor for Koinonia Journal, and the series editor for two book series: The Gospel Way and Disability Ministry in Asia.
+He is an advisor to the Centre for Autism and Theology of the University of Aberdeen, Scotland, where he also serves as an editorial board member for the centre’s Neurodiversity and Faith book series.

 A strong believer in holistic mission and “seeking the welfare of the city” (Jer.
-29:7), Wen Pin has contributed for almost two decades through various governing & advisory roles in the volunteer sector in Singapore, including with the National Youth Council, AWWA School, Kindle Garden, St Andrew’s Mission School, and St Andrew’s Autism Centre.
-Presently, he volunteers with CaringSG (special needs caregiving advocacy), Our Father’s World (creation care advocacy), and St Luke’s Eldercare.
+29:7), Wen Pin has contributed for almost two decades to Singapore’s special needs, youth, and conservation sectors in various governing and advisory roles.
+Presently, he volunteers with KIN, CaringSG (special needs caregiving advocacy), Our Father’s World (creation care advocacy), and St Luke’s Eldercare.

 Wen Pin is married to Dr Su Xinyi (a clinician-scientist) and they have three children: Matthew, Nathaniel, and Sophie.